353solutions/learn-go-by-writing-rest-apis/step_07/README.md

 	}
 ```

-We don't have constructors in Go, we simply write a function that creates a new
+We don't have constructors in Go, instead we write a function that creates a
-struct and return it.
+new struct and return it.
 This function is  usually called `New<Type>`

 ```go
 func NewLoon(name string, age int) *Loon {